Evolutionary clustering of Lagrangian trajectories in turbulent Rayleigh-B\'enard convection flows: Concluding remarks

 \section{Concluding remarks}

 Studies of turbulent convection in the Eulerian frame of reference identified the formation of slowly evolving patterns termed turbulent superstructures.
 They are formed by rising and falling thermal plumes which subsequently create large-scale convection rolls.
 The detection of superstructures and the analysis of their long-term evolution in the Lagrangian frame of reference, however, is limited when conventional spectral clustering is applied.
 The reason is the immanent dispersion in turbulent flows that destroys coherence of material transport for longer time intervals.
 In the present work, we applied two evolutionary trajectory-based network frameworks to overcome this constraint and to follow detected coherent sets in 2d and 3d turbulent convection flows in their gradual time evolution.
 This approach eases the mathematical rigor of material transport on the one hand.
 It allows, on the other hand, to monitor a long-term dynamics of coherent sets including their splits or mergers.
 These events were traced back to the changes of spectral properties of the corresponding network matrices.
 Thus, we were able to detect long living sets with lifetimes of more than $10^3$ $T_f$ in the 2d case.
 We showed that Lagrangian coherent sets have a different dynamical relevance compared to their spatial complements, the strong mixing regions.
 They effectively suppress the turbulent heat transport across the domain.
 Their contribution to the turbulent heat transfer is reduced by about 30\% in the two-dimensional and 13\% in the three-dimensional case, respectively.
-These persistent evolving sets are thus good candidates to serve as the Lagrangian counterpart of the Eulerian turbulent superstructures in turbulent convection flows.
-The continued investigation of the robustness of this approach as a function of the Rayleigh number for two- and three-dimensional cases as well as with respect to the number of tracer particles is part of our future work.
-The latter point would be particularly relevant for investigations of the robustness of the method for sparse data records.